Social Media Policy

 - Promote commercial services or products (not including noncommercial links that are relevant to the topic)

-- Include any private or sensitive information (i.e. phone numbers, email or postal addresses)
+- Include any private or sensitive information (i.e. phone numbers, email, or postal addresses)

 - Promote or oppose any person campaigning for election to a political office

-The information contained on a Social Media Site is intended to duplicate or supplement, but not replace, information provided through official Baltimore City channels, such as news releases or the DPW website, Public Works Web site.
+The information contained on a Social Media Site is intended to duplicate or supplement, but not replace, the information provided through official Baltimore City channels, such as news releases or the DPW website, and the Public Works Web site.
 The information on any Social Media Site is not intended to serve as legal or financial advice.

-Third Party Content And Comments Are Not Endorsed.
-Baltimore City DPW does not necessarily endorse, support, sanction, encourage, verify or agree with the comments, messages, posts, opinions, advertisements, videos, promoted content, external hyperlinks, linked websites (or the information, products or services contained therein), statements, commercial products, processes or services posted on any Social Media Site.
+Third-Party Content And Comments Are Not Endorsed.
+Baltimore City DPW does not necessarily endorse, support, sanction, encourage, verify or agree with the comments, messages, posts, opinions, advertisements, videos, promoted content, external hyperlinks, linked websites (or the information, products, or services contained therein), statements, commercial products, processes or services posted on any Social Media Site.

 Any information or material placed online, including advice and opinions, are the views and responsibility of those making the comments and do not represent the views of DPW.

-When submitting a comment for posting, users agree that DPW is not responsible, and shall have no liability to the user, with respect to external web sites, any information or materials posted by others or the user, including defamatory, criminal, offensive or illicit material and even material that violates this disclaimer.
+When submitting a comment for posting, users agree that DPW is not responsible, and shall have no liability to the user, with respect to external websites, any information or materials posted by others or the user, including defamatory, criminal, offensive, or illicit material and even material that violates this disclaimer.

 Public Information.
 All postings may be subject to the Maryland Public Information Act and other public records and disclosure laws, as well as discovery in litigation.
 This includes, but is not limited to, information made available through a user’s privacy settings on their own social media and other Internet pages.
-Public Information Act requests, subpoenas, requests for assistance and legal service and/or complaints must be made directly to DPW in accordance with law and not via a Social Media Site.
+Public Information Act requests, subpoenas, requests for assistance and legal service, and/or complaints must be made directly to DPW in accordance with the law and not via a Social Media Site.